 THTR:3440 American Drama Since 19003 s.h.

 American playwrights and plays after 1900.
-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
 PERIOD: 20th/21st-Century Literature.
 Same as ENGL:3440.

 THTR:3462 African American Drama3 s.h.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
-PERIOD: 18th/19th-Century Literature, or 20th/21st-Century Literature.
+PERIOD: Varies by semester.
+English and Creative Writing majors may apply this course to the Multiethnic American Literature and Culture requirement.
 Same as AFAM:3462, ENGL:3462.

 THTR:3501 Stage Management I3 s.h.

 Duties and procedures of stage management; focus on development of production from preparatory work through performance; role of stage manager in collaboration.

 THTR:3510 Introduction to Arts Management3 s.h.